AlexOsokin97/About_DataScience/README.md

 Before I end this tutorial I want to give you one more tip: **LEARN TO GOOGLE!**.
 Google and Documentation are the Data Scientist's best friends.
 As you work on your projects you'll encounter many difficulties and problems that the toturials wont cover.
 Also remember that as a Data Scientist you need to focus less on "remembering" the code and more on solving/answering questions in the best way possible.
 Don't be afraid to copy and use someone else's code (as long as it helps you).
 **ALWAYS GIVE CREDIT IF YOU USE SOMEONE ELSE'S CODE/RESOURCES!**

-I hope this little toturial helped you and remember...Google is your best friend!
+I hope this little toturial helped you and goodluck!
--Alexander